DaveEveritt/unix-for-life/readme.md

 http://www.faqs.org/docs/artu/ch01s09.html

-\[don't] rush into coding when you should be thinking: you'll carelessly complicate when you should be relentlessly simplifying
+(don’t) rush into *coding* when you should be *thinking*: you’ll carelessly complicate when you should be relentlessly simplifying.

 value your own time enough never to waste it.
-If someone has already solved a problem once, don't let pride or politics suck you into solving it a second time rather than re-using.
-And never work harder than you have to; work smarter instead...
-Lean on your tools and automate everything you can.
+If someone has already solved a problem once, don’t let pride or politics suck you into solving it a second time rather than re-using.
+And never work harder than you have to; work smarter instead… Lean on your tools and automate everything you can.

 Software design and implementation should be a joyous art, a kind of high-level play.
 If this attitude seems preposterous or vaguely embarrassing to you, stop and think; ask yourself what you've forgotten.
 To do the Unix philosophy right, you need to have (or recover) that attitude.
-You need to _care_.
-You need to _play_.
-You need to be willing to _explore_.
+You need to *care*.
+You need to *play*.
+You need to be willing to *explore*.